theadarshsaxena/file-uncle/README.md

 # File Uncle (WIP)

-File Uncle (aka file-uncle) is a versatile file transfer tool used to receive files.
-Other features like sending files via http, file manager etc coming soon.
+file-uncle, an anywhere to anywhere file transfer utility using http.

 ## Features

-- **File Transfer**: Receive files from anywhere via http.
+- **Receive Files**: Create a http server to Receive files from anywhere via http.
 - **Serve Files**: Create a http file server to let anyone download the file from your system.

 ## Installation